SPARCS -- combining radiation hydrodynamics with non-equilibrium metal chemistry in the SWIFT astrophysical code: Timing benchmarks

 To parallelize the work efficiently, we applied the fine-grained tasking techniques described in \S\ref{sec:swiftimplement}, with the maximum number of particles per RT thermo-chemistry task $=50$.
 However, we only run the simulations for 0.285 kyr when the ionization front goes through approximately half of the box.
 The inhomogeneous (inhomo) runs take approximately four times longer than the uniform runs, since extra steps are required to evolve the denser particles.

-Both the uniform and inhomogeneous runs have excellent scaling efficiency ($\sim$85-90\%; for 8000 particles per thread).
+Both the uniform and inhomogeneous runs have excellent scaling efficiency ($\sim$85-90\%; for 8000 particles per thread)\footnote{ For reference, one CPU core can update around 18,000 particles per second without metals, whereas only 400 particles per second in the full metal run, i.e., the full metal run is $\sim 50$ times more expensive.
+Notice that these runs include hydrodynamics, self-gravity, radiative transfer, and thermo-chemistry network.}.
 The scaling performance is consistent with the \swift\ strong scaling behavior in \cite{Scha16SWIFT}.
 This high parallel efficiency is due to our fine-grained tasking techniques (\S\ref{sec:swiftimplement}).
 In particular, we split the RT thermo-chemistry into smaller units if the number of particles per task exceeds 50, which is crucial to the parallelization.
 We demonstrate this by running simulations with larger maximum numbers of particles per task, as represented by empty symbols in Fig. \ref{fig:strongscaling}. ``max task 2000'' and ``max task 100k'' represent 2000 and 100,000 particles, respectively.
 The run time can be an order of magnitude longer if we do not split the RT thermo-chemistry into smaller units (in the 256-thread case).

 Our code is also capable of { MPI} parallelization\footnote{Notice that we still run on a single node but across multiple sockets.
 The optimization of inter-node communication of our module on the CUHK central cluster will be addressed in future work.}.
 To demonstrate this, we run the inhomogeneous runs with 2 { MPI}, each with 64 or 128 threads.
 Their run times are plotted as the empty circle dotted lines in the lower panel of Fig. \ref{fig:strongscaling}.
 The parallelization performance is excellent and comparable to pure thread-parallelization runs.